 Conclusion / Summary

-Border collies do not “hug” in the way portrayed in viral videos; in fact, hugging has a negative connotation in the canine world.
-The dogs that you see paling around are trained dogs performing a trick for a reward.
+Border collies do not “hug” as portrayed in viral videos; hugging has a negative connotation in the canine world.
+The dogs you see paling around are trained dogs performing a trick for a reward.